vincebae/coding-guide/README.md

-# coding_guide
+# Coding Guide and Best Practices
-Collection of coding best practices
+Collection of coding guide and best practices